clones-ai/clones-supply-api/README.md

 # Clones Supply API

-This project provides a simple, public API to query the total and circulating supply of the CLONES token on the Base blockchain.
-It is designed to be used by crypto-asset aggregators and data platforms that require a stable, unauthenticated endpoint for token metrics.
+This project provides a simple API to query the total and circulating supply of the CLONES token on the Base blockchain, as well as cached price data for multiple tokens (ETH, WETH, USDC, CLONES) from CoinGecko.
+It is designed to be used by crypto-asset aggregators and data platforms that require stable endpoints for token metrics.

-The server is built with Node.js and Express, uses `viem` for blockchain interaction, and is configured for easy deployment on [Fly.io](https://fly.io/).
+The server is built with Node.js and Express, uses `viem` for blockchain interaction, includes CoinGecko integration with intelligent caching, and is configured for easy deployment on [Fly.io](https://fly.io/).

 ## Prerequisites